 One of our gear testers Jazz said, “I’ve been using the GoCap for both hiking and running for a number of years now and it’s never let me down.
 I even used it for a season of tree planting in Canada actually, during some very intense heat waves where we were planting non-stop for 8 hours or more a day.
 On particularly sweaty outdoor adventures, I’ve found that it always dries really quick and, crucially, doesn’t smell too bad afterwards.
 During my tests, I’ve also always been impressed with how well it handles strong winds – it hasn’t blown off once!”

 Another big plus of the GoCap is just how many design variations there are to choose from.
-Including discrete colour options, designs with larger or smaller logo options, as well as more in-your-face designs that make you really stand out on the trail – there’s something for everyone here.
+Including discrete colour options, designs with larger or smaller logo options, as well as more in-your-face designs that make you really stand out on your run – there’s something for everyone here.

 Buy The Ciele GoCap: £45 at Eu-cieleathletics.com